-Back in the beginning, St. Louis Park was more a collection of different neighborhoods other than a cohesive community.
-Each had its own commercial area (or at least a grocery story), went to the neighborhood elementary school and church, and basically didn’t interact very much.
+From the very beginning, St. Louis Park was more a collection of different neighborhoods other than a cohesive community.
+Each had its own commercial area (or at least a grocery story), went to the neighborhood elementary school, and basically didn’t interact very much.
 Each neighborhood also had (and was made possible by) a different means of transportation into Minneapolis.

 One of those neighborhoods was called the North Side, defined as the area north of the Great Northern Rwy. tracks (now the BNSF).
 The area was mostly undeveloped, and before World War II it remained fairly stable with a small population for 10-15 years.
 After the war, of course, the acres of undeveloped land were quickly filled with housing and all that went with it.
 But in the old days, the fields were mostly known for the number of gravel pits and summer grass fires.